Yufeng-shen/StrainRecon/README.md

 - "/avg_distortion": shape of (3,3).
 The strain already considered in "/Gs".

-- "/limits": shape of (N+1,5).
+- "/limits": shape of (N,5).
 The pixel coordinates of the window and the &Omega; indices of the first frame.

-- "/whichOmega": shape of (N+1).
+- "/whichOmega": shape of (N).
 Indicate is the first or second Bragg peak of that reciprocal vectors.

 - "/Imgs/Im0": shape of (160,300,45).
 The diffraction pattern of the first Bragg peak.

 ...

-- "/Imgs/ImN": shape of (160,300,45).
-The diffraction pattern of the last Bragg peak.
+An example of peak file (partial) is in the folder RealPeaks/.
+It is only used for demonstrating the format, so we removed the datasets "/Imgs/Im1", "/Imgs/Im2"... "/Imgs/Im91" to decrease the file size.
+You can also use the SimDemo.py script to generate a peak file.

 ### micFile format
 It is a hdf5 file, which contains following datasets: (assuming the mesh on sample cross section  has N<sub>x</sub> columns and N<sub>y</sub> rows)